isra-skyler/laravel-insights.com/Laravel 9 CRUD Operations with Eloquent ORM: A Step-by-Step Guide.md

 # Laravel 9 CRUD Operations with Eloquent ORM: A Step-by-Step Guide
 Building web applications often requires creating, reading, updating, and deleting data from a database - collectively known as CRUD operations.
 Mastering these CRUD functions in Laravel 8 is essential for any developer.
-In this comprehensive tutorial, we will walk through CRUD operations from start to finish in Laravel 9 using Eloquent ORM.
+In this comprehensive tutorial, I will walk through CRUD operations from start to finish in Laravel 9 using Eloquent ORM.
 We will cover database migration, creating Eloquent models, building CRUD routes and controllers, input validation, and integrating with the front-end UI.
 Laravel's Eloquent ORM provides a beautiful, simple ActiveRecord implementation for working with your database.
 Eloquent makes it easy to retrieve, insert, and delete records from associated database tables.
 We will leverage Eloquent models instead of writing raw SQL queries.

 ## Table Of Content